awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-rulegroup-rule.md

 `VisibilityConfig`  <a name="cfn-wafv2-rulegroup-rule-visibilityconfig"></a>
 Defines and enables Amazon CloudWatch metrics and web request sample collection\.
+If you change the name of a `Rule` after you create it and you want the rule's metric name to reflect the change, update the metric name as well\.
+AWS WAF doesn't automatically update the metric name\.
 *Required*: Yes
 *Type*: [VisibilityConfig](aws-properties-wafv2-rulegroup-visibilityconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)